ashi24cc/Incremental-Training-Protein/README.md

 Step 1: Run `python Evaluate.py`                <==== Code for the evaluation metrics.

 Step 2: Run `python Predict.py`                 <==== Code for performing the prediction on unseen data.

+The paper is under review at Scientific Reports.